aufbakanleitung/Liquid_democracy_blockchain/README.md

 1. `git clone` this repo
 2. `cd` into the main directory and run `npm install` (or, if you don't have npm, `./install.sh`).

-This will pull the baseimage, download the Go dependencies of the chaincode and build your containers.
+This will pull the baseimage, peer and memberservie, download the Go dependencies of the chaincode and build your containers.
+It will take a while.

+To get rid of missing module errors in your IDE, also run `npm install` from the `server` and `client` directory.
+This is not mandatory to run the application.

 ## Running the application
 To run the application, simply do `docker-compose up`.